-- bile acid malabsorption (also called bile acid diarrhoea) - small bowel bacterial overgrowth.
+- bile acid malabsorption also called bile acid diarrhoea (see below) - small bowel bacterial overgrowth (see page 56) - exocrine pancreatic insufficiency (EPI) (see page 57).

 Bile acid malabsorption (bile acid diarrhoea)

 Bile acids are made in the liver and go to the small bowel to help us digest fats.
 They are then absorbed into the small bowel.
 Sometimes radiotherapy damages the small bowel and it cannot re-absorb the bile acids.
 This is called bile acid malabsorption.
 It can cause bouts of watery diarrhoea, abdominal cramping, and bloating.
 These can be related to the amount of fat eaten in the past 24 hours.